Seven Sisters Walk

-There are a number of footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
+There are a number of other footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
 Cycling is permitted on the valley floor and there is a concrete track which offers access to the beach.
 Mountain biking is also popular in Friston Forest so much of this area is great for cyclists as well as walkers.

-If you would like to do the Seven Sisters walk from London then you can catch a train to nearby Seaford from LondonáVictoria station.
+If you would like to do the Seven Sisters walk from London then you can catch a train to nearby Seaford from London Victoria station.
 You can then follow the coast path past Cuckmere Haven to the park.
 Alternatively you can catch the train to Eastbourne and visit the cliffs by walking along the South Downs Way via Beachy Head which lies just to the east of the cliffs.